-LICENSES/OPTIONS YIELDING LICENSE INCOME: The number of LICENSES/OPTIONS that generated LICENSE INCOME RECEIVED in the year requested.
+The number of LICENSES/OPTIONS that generated LICENSE INCOME RECEIVED in the Survey reporting year.
 See (Q6) License Income.

 Licenses/Options Yielding Running Royalties

 The number of LICENSES/OPTIONS that generated RUNNING ROYALTIES in the year requested.
 See questions (Q6.2) and (Q6.5).